-Here’s where the Hario lacks a bit in contrast to other cold brew coffee makers: Because the coffee grounds aren’t immersed in the water as long or as freely as with (for example) the simple Mason jar or French press technique, the coffee may not be as richly flavored as some other cold brew methods.
+Here’s where the Hario lacks a bit in contrast to other cold brew coffee makers: Because the coffee grounds aren’t immersed in the water as long or as freely as with (for example) the simple Mason jar or French press technique, the coffee may not be as richly flavoured as some other cold brew methods.
 We’ve taken off a point for this.

 However, the lighter brew is partially a function of your coffee to water ratio, of course.
 If you bump the coffee grounds up to a higher quantity, you can get back some of the missing oomph that the Hario’s factory recommendations leave out.
-You can also try grinding a little finer – not so much that you overextract, of course, but enough to pull a bit more flavor out of your coffee beans.
+You can also try grinding a little finer – not so much that you overextract, of course, but enough to pull a bit more flavour out of your coffee beans.

 Some Hario customers also report good things from letting the coffee steep for 18 hours.

 The one place where the Hario falls down a bit compared to others.
-It’s not that the 1-liter volume is small (that’s about the size of the Oxo Good Grips, which you read about right here), but the Hario doesn’t produce a coffee concentrate.
+It’s not that the 1-litre volume is small (that’s about the size of the Oxo Good Grips, which you read about right here), but the Hario doesn’t produce a coffee concentrate.
 And several other cold brew coffee makers like the Filtron produce 1.5L, or even more.
 This puts the Hario at a disadvantage.
 We deducted two points for that.

 Of course, offsetting this is simplicity: when you want a cup of cold brew from the Hario, you just pour it into your glass and start sipping (after adding milk or sugar, of course) – no need to dilute the concentrate produced by, for example, the Toddy.
-But because having a couple of liters of concentrate in the fridge is a big selling point for many cold brew coffee for lovers, this might be a place where the Hario lets you down.
+But because having a couple of litres of concentrate in the fridge is a big selling point for many cold brew coffee for lovers, this might be a place where the Hario lets you down.

 The Hario Mizudashi cold brew coffee system is priced very affordably so that anybody can test out homemade cold brew.
 And because it includes a carafe for storing and pouring your cold brew, the reasonable price comes with an added helping of convenience.